Hebgbs/Hebgbs.github.io/QRcodes/FireHD7+/readme.md

 Once finished for each profile, enjoy your new Fire tablet — now with more of the free applications you loved from Google Play and alternative app markets.

-_Other information used in this guide courtesy of XDA Developers and Hot-To Geek._
+_Other information used in this guide courtesy of XDA Developers and How-To Geek._